-Fraser Health is reminding people to get their flu shot and help protect their loved ones this winter.
+Fraser Health is reminding everyone to get their flu shot, not only to protect themselves but also their loved ones.

-Flu shots are recommended for everyone and are available free of cost in B.C. for all children between six months and five years old, seniors 65 years old and older, pregnant women, Aboriginal people and individuals with chronic health conditions or compromised immune systems.
-People who work or live with people who have a higher risk of complications from the flu and visitors to health facilities are also eligible for a free vaccine.
+Flu shots are recommended for everyone 6 months of age and older and are available free of cost in B.C. for all children between six months and five years old, seniors 65 years old and older, pregnant women, Aboriginal people and individuals with chronic health conditions or compromised immune systems.
+People who work or live with people who have a higher risk of complications from the flu and visitors to health care facilities are also eligible for a free vaccine.

 Flu shots are now available at your doctor’s office, walk-in clinics and pharmacies.
 Find a flu clinic near you.

 Influenza is a virus which causes infection of the upper airway, and can lead to symptoms of fever, headache, fatigue, muscle aches, and cough.
 Complications from influenza, such as pneumonia, are more common in the elderly and those with heart, lung or other health conditions.
 Influenza is easily spread from person to person, and an infected person can spread the virus before they are even sick with symptoms.

 For media inquiries, please contact: